offici5l/MiBypassTool/README.md

 MiBypassTool:

 - Bypass HyperOS Restriction(Couldn't add.
 Please go to Mi Community to apply for authorization and try again.)
+note: that if your device was made directly with HyperOS from the factory, currently bypassing the restrictions is currently not possible.

 - Bypass Restriction(Cant add more accounts to this SIM Card)